Vitamin D Foods: 5 Sources Nutritionally Dense in the “Sunshine Vitamin”

 The flesh of oily fishes is known of being one of the richest natural sources of vitamin D3.

 What you should make sure though, is that the fish you eat is wild, and not farmed with soy pellets.
 This ensures that you get mainly omega-3’s from the fatty part of the fish, instead of the inflammatory omega-6 fatty acids that build up in factory farmed fish due to their feed.
-Another reason to choose wild over farmed is the ridiculously high amount of toxic heavy-metals and pesticides found in farmed fish.
+Another reason to choose wild over farmed is the ridiculously high amount of toxic heavy-metals and pesticides found in farmed fish and fish oils.

 Anyways, fish and fish liver products have plenty of vitamin D3;